-Add in numbers and evidence to your partner business case
+Add numbers and evidence to your partner Business Case

-Words can tell a good story, but there is nothing quite like numbers to give the evidence of your achievement, effort, involvement and suitability to be made up to partner.
+Words can tell a good story, but there is nothing quite like numbers to prove your achievement, effort, involvement, and suitability to be made up to partner.
 Remember that being made up to partner is not just another promotion.
 It is where your partners trust you enough to give you a slice of their business.
 Yes, it is their business.
 They own it.
 You owe it to yourself and to them to clearly demonstrate what they will get in return for letting you in.
 This means putting some numbers around your targeted KPIs and Objectives.
+For example:

-- How much will you grow your practice to?
+- How much will you grow your practice?

-Typically the more numbers and evidence that you put in, the stronger your partner business case will become.
-Click here to download the our free guide to creating a cast-iron business case (email required)
+Typically the more numbers and evidence that you put in, the stronger your Partner Business Case will become.

 Make it easy to see ‘why you?’

-The typical form that most firms make their fee earners fill in to demonstrate their partner business case can often lead to long unwieldy documents stuffed full of text.
-Often, after reading these documents, I’ve lost the will to live and forgotten the key points.
+The typical form that most firms make their fee earners fill in to demonstrate their partner Business Case can often lead to long unwieldy documents stuffed full of text.
+After reading these documents, I’ve often lost the will to live and forget the key points.
 If I’ve done that, think about what your partners are thinking after they have read multiple partnership Business Cases.
 In fact, one firm I work with extensively gets their partnership committee together once a year at their partner’s annual conference.
 This partnership committee then go through all of the Partner Business Case submissions and decide on who to recommend for partnership.

 Therefore, treat the first part of your business case as an executive summary.
-This executive summary is ideally about 2-4 paragraphs long and very succinctly captures why you should be admitted to the partnership at this time.
+This executive summary is ideally about 2-4 paragraphs long and succinctly captures why you should be admitted to the partnership now.
 It is probably based on your 3-sentence sell.
 (Have a go at putting together a one page talk sheet to help your partners see ‘why you’?)

-Then, throughout the rest of the partnership business case form, use the 3-sentence sell to theme and structure the rest of what you want to say.
+Then, throughout the rest of the partnership Business Case form, use the 3-sentence sell to theme and structure the rest of your words.
 Everything should lead back to these 3 key reasons why your partners should make you up to partner this time around.

-Remember that often less is more when it comes to words for your partner business case.
+Remember that often less is more regarding words for your partnership Business Case.
 Use numbers, graphs/charts to evidence your achievements and predicted future results.